Last modified: September 11th, 2022

 Adopters would create a webpage – often a free Freewebs, Geocities, or Angelfire account – and decorate it as if it were the creature’s home.
 Upload a background texture of rocks, or water, or clouds, write up a few paragraphs of information and introduction, and drop in some transparent GIFs of food, toys, or environment pieces.
 MIDI versions of anime music were very commonly auto-played – I heard the Spirited Away theme many times, and music from the anime Slayers.

-Many of these sites were connected in webrings, an way of linking sites together by theme that only really existed in the 90’s.
+Many of these sites were connected in webrings, an way of linking sites together by theme that only really existed in the early 2000’s.
+Animated advertisement banners were also popular and cool ways to draw attention to your site, and adopters were expected to link back to the agency where they received the dragon from.

 As you may notice, not all of the art is very well-developed.
 Remember that there were severe limitations on available art programs at this time, and many web servers couldn’t handle large images, so the quality often was scaled back in favor of transparent backgrounds.
 But also, even in the cases of under-developed art, this was a very accepting and welcoming community.
 The highly-skilled artists were in high regard, yes, but there wasn’t a monopoly or any kind of trash-talking the “lesser” adoption sites.
 It was honestly very wholesome.